← All notes

 The bigger point

-The version of location sharing we ended up with isn't the only one possible.
-It's the one that won the early app store, and we never really questioned whether it was the version we actually wanted.
+The version of location sharing most of us ended up with isn't the only one possible.
+It's just the one that won the early app store, and most people never had a reason to question it.

-If "be findable, not tracked" sounds like the right default to you, Latitude is in the App Store.
-I'd love your thoughts either way, including from people who think I've got this wrong.
+If "be findable, not tracked" sounds like a better fit for how you think about this, Latitude is in the App Store.
+I'd genuinely love to hear from people who see it differently, including people who think I've got this wrong.